akwebapps/ak-AjaxService/README.md

 },{primaryKey:"whichView"});
 ```
 ### Server Side
-My php file returns a string in JSON format:
+Excerpt from my php file which returns the data as a string in JSON format:
 ```php
 if ($whichView=="dirList") {
 	$path = "../cities";